ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Method

-\textbf{Augmented Instructions with GPT-4.} Considering the limitations of existing annotations in the robotic affordance datasets—primarily confined to partial masks in~\cite{guo2023handal} and basic action types with associated masks in~\cite{Myers:ICRA15}, we employed GPT-4 to generate complex and contextually rich affordance-based tasks.
-This augmentation ensures that our model is not merely trained on overt commands but can also interpret and execute complex, implicitly defined tasks.
+Considering the limitations of existing annotations in the robotic affordance datasets—primarily confined to partial masks in~\cite{guo2023handal} and basic action types with associated masks in~\cite{Myers:ICRA15}, we employed GPT-4 to generate complex and contextually rich affordance-based tasks.
+This augmentation enables our model to not only learn explicit commands but also to interpret and execute complex, implicitly defined tasks.
 Listing~\ref{lst:gpt_prompt_for_grounding} showcases examples of the prompts used for generating these advanced affordance grounding tasks.

-Overall, our meticulously curated training dataset integrates vital annotations that span robotic affordance, physical concept comprehension, and general visual reasoning.
-The subsequent section will delve into the formulation of robotic tasks that underpin the training of the \texttt{ManipVQA} model.

-\subsection{Task Formulation}
+\subsection{\textbf{Task Formulation}}

 The \texttt{ManipVQA} training protocol integrates a pair of principal vision-language tasks: Referring Expression Comprehension (REC) and Referring Expression Generation (REG).
 Following~\cite{chen2023shikra}, REC involves the model receiving an image accompanied by a natural language description and subsequently predicting the bounding box coordinates that delineate the specified target within the image.
 Conversely, REG prompts the model to produce a descriptive natural language statement about an area within an image, defined by provided bounding box coordinates.
 To advance \texttt{ManipVQA}'s proficiency in recognizing robotic affordances and discerning object physical properties, we have augmented the task framework with: